Convergence to Second-Order Stationarity for Constrained Non-Convex Optimization

 { Concurrent to this work, \cite{mokhtari2018escaping} proposed a general framework that yields convergence to an approximate $(\epsilon_g, \epsilon_H)$-second order stationary point in at most ${\cal O}(\max\{\epsilon_g^{-2}, \epsilon_H^{-3}\})$ iterations.
 This is achieved when the feasible set is convex and compact.
 In particular, the framework uses a first order method to converge to an approximate first order stationary point, and then computes a second order descent direction if it exists.
-Since solving the quadratic sub-problem to optimality is NP-Hard, they suggest to approximately solve these sub-problems.
+However, as we show in Section~\ref{Section-Stationarity-Def}, given any positive scalars $\epsilon_g$ and $\epsilon_H$, the algorithm may converge to an approximate strict saddle point.
+More specifically, we provide a counterexample for which given any positive scalars $(\epsilon_g, \epsilon_H)$ applying the algorithm proposed in \cite{mokhtari2018escaping} finds an approximate strict saddle point.
+Since solving the quadratic sub-problem to optimality is NP-Hard, they suggest to approximately solve the sub-problems.
 In this paper, we show that, even for linear constraints, finding an approximate solution for these sub-problems is NP-Hard.}\\

 In addition to these second order methods, first order methods have also been used for finding second order stationary points of optimization problems with \textit{manifold constraints}.
 The recent work \cite{lee2017first} shows that manifold gradient descent converges to local minima under the strict saddle property.
-More recently, \cite{hong2018gradient} established similar result for a primal-dual optimization procedure for solving \textit{linear equality constrained} optimization problems.
-Unlike linear equality constrained scenario, the behavior of first order algorithms is poorly understood in the presence of linear \textit{inequality} constraints.\\
+More recently, \cite{hong2018gradient} established a similar result for a primal-dual optimization procedure implemented to solve \textit{linear equality constrained} optimization problems.
+Unlike the linear equality constrained scheme, the convergence of first order algorithms to second-order stationarity is poorly understood in the presence of linear \textit{inequality} constraints.\\